Students Personalize Their Text

 • Systems & Structures of Special Ed. and Differentiation (Universal Designs for Learning) We know that some of the best pedagogy takes root in special education.
 With diverse classrooms and a range of needs, materials with “differentiation” sidebars are insufficient.
 The whole architecture needs to be designed for diversity.
 We work directly with Special Needs educators regarding individual students in their charge, and we have implemented with English Language Learner populations with success.

 • Content-rich Performance Assessments We pioneered 3D performance tasks, those that blend scientific inquiry/practices with conceptual understanding and big ideas or global contexts.
 Our assessments fit into a comprehensive system of master rubrics that are fit-for purpose with each task, to prevent student confusion while building serious STEM competencies and deep conceptual understanding.
 No more one-and-done, no more exams, no more learn-it-and-lose it.
 Once teachers and students get the hang of it, they personalize the assessment system, too.
-No one else has figured this out, folks.
+No one else has figured this out for secondary STEM, folks.
 View our screencast entitled Competency-based Assessment for Lifelong Learning for further explanation.

 • Parent Communication Materials We have crafted and timed regular outreach to parents so that they share positive science learning moments with their students.
 The contexts are compelling to them, too!
 These materials are done and ready to be sent in an email, posted on a class website, or added to other regular parent communications.